RimasTr/sdp-group6/README.md

 Setting up your computer & Vision system
 ----------------------------------------

-Clone the git archive to your Eclipse workspace (See the git tutorial by Rimas for more info).
+Clone the git archive to your Eclipse workspace ([Guide by Rimas](https://github.com/RimasTr/sdp-group6/wiki/Github-Quick-Start-Guide "Git Guide")).
 Download the Vision libraries (Thanks to Toms/Rimas) on Dropbox [here](https://www.dropbox.com/s/zvfgl8weytgp33l/visionlib.zip "Vision Libraries").
 Place the 'visionlib' folder in the the sdp-group6 folder.